Surjo98/InvestWise_v0.2/README.md

-# Stock Analysis and Recommendation
+# InvestWise: Your Personal Stock Analysis and Portfolio Optimizatio Engine

 The deliverables of this project are: